lelascopel/r-ed/post4_prcSPEAR/prc_spear.md

 pyrifos_melt <- pyrifos_melt[!is.na(pyrifos_melt$variable), ]
 ```

-No our data is ready and we have to export it as Excel-file to use it with the SPEAR calculator.
+Now the data is ready and we have to export it as Excel-file to use it with the SPEAR calculator.

 ```r